HuaizhengZhang/AI-System-School/README.md

 - Kubeflow: Kubeflow is a machine learning (ML) toolkit that is dedicated to making deployments of ML workflows on Kubernetes simple, portable, and scalable. [[GitHub]](https://github.com/kubeflow/pipelines)
 - Polytaxon: A platform for reproducible and scalable machine learning and deep learning on kubernetes. [[GitHub]](https://github.com/polyaxon/polyaxon)
 - MLOps on Azure [[GitHub]](https://github.com/microsoft/MLOps)
+- An ML framework to accelerate research and its path to production.  [[GitHub]](https://github.com/Open-ASAPP/flambe)

 ## AutoML System
 - Google vizier: A service for black-box optimization. [[Paper]](https://ai.google/research/pubs/pub46180.pdf) [[GitHub]](https://github.com/tobegit3hub/advisor)